 The REALTOR® Code of Ethics is a lengthy document that includes numerous standards of practice.
 It’s also a living document, so REALTORS® are required to review the Code on a regular basis.
-Currently every 4 years.
-That changed to every 2 years in 2017.
+Currently every 2 years.

 REALTOR® Code of Ethics At-a-Glance

 - Loyalty to and fiduciary (financial and legal) duty to clients

 - Cooperation with competitors, including non-interference in exclusive relationships that other REALTORS® have with clients

 The Grievance Process

 Disputes occur even with the help of a REALTOR®.
 And experience tells us that misunderstanding is most often the reason.
 Someone either did not communicate or did not communicate well enough.
 Talk with your REALTOR® and/or their Managing Broker.
 Open, constructive discussion usually resolves the matter and eliminates further action.
 But not always.